nateci/sonardepth/README.md

 ## 🧠 Credits & Acknowledgements

-Built by Nate Cirino using Python, Plotly, and a lot of fishy math 🐟
+Built by nateci using Python, Plotly, and a lot of fishy math 🐟